-Serve Halloween spinach dip in a coffin bread bowl with a mini skeleton nestled inside.
+Serve Lipton spinach dip in a coffin bread bowl for Halloween, with a mini skeleton nestled inside.
 You’ll want this spooky food for all your Halloween parties and snack tables.

 Want a memorable Halloween themed appetizer for adults?
 Serve cold spinach dip in a bread bowl shaped like a casket and your guests will “scream” with delight!

 Start with a firm whole loaf of bread and cut it into a coffin shape.
 Then add Lipton’s famous spinach dip recipe and place a mini skeleton inside.
 You’ll have a dead man’s dip to “die” for!

 This food presentation idea is great for a graveyard theme along with tombstone sandwiches.
 Serve it along with this easy Halloween cake shaped like a coffin, or Halloween dirt pudding cups decorated like little graveyards.

 - If you’re making this for a Halloween party, prepare it a day ahead to make day-of prep easy.

 - Place the bread coffin on an oblong platter and surround it with dippers so they’re easy to grab.

 - Carry out the Halloween graveyard theme by adding mini tombstones and skeletons to the table decoration.

 - Add the dip to your usual party appetizers and serve it in a regular bowl.